eissamonet/Portfolio/README.md

 ## Usage

-View the Portfolio to learn more about my career background, interests, and future goals.
+View the Portfolio to learn more about my career background, interests, and future goals as a Full-Stack Developer.

 ## Credits